tiernan-farrell/icebergProject/README.md

 Before the web interface is built and real data sets are

-found/created, the algorithms will be implemented and tested
+found/created, the algorithms were implemented and tested

 using python generated data in the form of a .txt file.